slatedocs/slate/docs/resources/vitals.md

-Vitals data are mapped to FHIR's [Observation](http://hl7.org/fhir/StructureDefinition/Observation){:target="blank"} resource.
-Data are mapped to a trial visit and pushed into the Clinical Research Data Warehouse.
+Vital signs data are mapped to FHIR's [Observation](http://hl7.org/fhir/StructureDefinition/Observation){:target="blank"} resource.
+Each record is mapped to a trial visit and pushed into the Clinical Research Data Warehouse.

 ## Required Parameters